Vangoor Mandal - Nagarkurnool, Telangana

 Population of Vangoor Mandal

-As per the Census 2011, Vangoor Mandal has a total population of 50,113 people, consisting of 25,511 males and 24,602 females.
-There are 11,806 households in the mandal with an average population density of 127 people per km².
-The table below shows the rural and urban breakup of population and households:
+According to the 2011 Census, Vangoor Mandal had a total population of 50,113 people living in 11,806 households.
+The population comprised 25,511 males and 24,602 females, with an average population density of 127 people per km².
+The table below provides a rural-urban comparison of these statistics.

 | Category | Total | Rural | Urban |